Kalyan Jewellers IPO Review and Analysis in Detail

 One positive fact to note here is that the long-term debt of Kalyan Jewellers has shown a consistent decline over the years.
 The CAGR between 2017 and 2020 is (38.64) %.

 The global jewellery market was sized at about $220 billion in 2018.
-China is the largest contributor here, and India comes in at the second place.
+China is the largest contributor here, and India comes in at a second place.

 As for India, expenditure on jewellery is one of the top constituents of retail consumption.
 In 2020, the amount spent on jewellery amounted to Rs.
 449 thousand crores.
 This is expected to grow to Rs.
 633 thousand crores by 2025.